Back

 If you’ve ever sent the same deck you presented live as a follow-up to investors, you're not alone.

-In over 700+ presentation design projects we’ve designed — from pitch decks and sales decks to corporate and board presentations — we’ve seen this mistake repeated across teams, industries, and even stages.
+In over 700+ presentation design service projects we’ve designed — from pitch decks and sales decks to corporate and board presentations — we’ve seen this mistake repeated across teams, industries, and even stages.

 Here’s the issue: a presenting deck and a reading deck serve two completely different purposes.